Supreme Team (gang)

 The Supreme Team was an organized crime syndicate that operated throughout the 1980s in New York City.
-Their headquarters was in Baisley Park, in South Jamaica, Queens, New York City, New York.
+Their headquarters was the Baisley Park Projects, in South Jamaica, Queens, New York City, New York.
 The leaders were Kenneth "Supreme" McGriff and his nephew, Gerald "Prince" Miller.
-In 1989, McGriff spent 10 years in a federal prison for a narcotics conviction.
+In 1989, McGriff began serving a 10 year sentence in federal prison for a narcotics conviction.

 In February 2007, McGriff was convicted in federal court of racketeering, two murder-for-hire homicides, narcotics trafficking, and engaging in illegal financial transactions with drug money.
 Although facing the death penalty for this conviction, he was ultimately sentenced to life in prison without the possibility of parole.

 Federal case against the Supreme Team

 On August 16, 1996, in a case against members of the "Supreme Team" their operation and a number of alleged crimes were documented in the case file.